GabrielMoreau/winsoft-main/skype/README.md

-# Skype - VoIP and Videoconferencing
+# Skype - VoIP and Videoconferencing Client

 Skype is a proprietary telecommunications application, best known for VoIP-based videotelephony, videoconferencing and voice calls.